The Warehouse Dock Ramp Buying Guide

 To improve warehouse efficiency, start by identifying your current bottlenecks.
 These are the places and processes that slow down your whole operation — and one of the most likely culprits is your loading dock.

 Docks only contain so many bays, which means the number of trucks you can load or unload is limited.
 Demand is not limited.
-It surges during peak season (and sometimes seemingly at random).
+Loading operations tend to surge during peak season (and sometimes seemingly at random).
 A loading dock that’s more than sufficient in March may cause huge delays in December, or even for an odd week in June.

-Loading dock ramps are the solution.
-They provide quick access to trailers, docks and the ground without the cost and complexity of building new bays onto your dock.
+Warehouse loading dock ramps are the solution.
+They provide quick access to trailers, docks, and the ground without the cost and complexity of building new bays onto your dock.

 Of course, flexible dock capacity is just one of the reasons you might shop for a loading dock ramp.
-They also solve a lot of other logistics challenges, including:
+They also solve a lot of other material handling and logistics challenges, including:

-As you might guess from the diversity of this list, there’s more than one type of dock ramp, and they’re all designed for different purposes.
-This buyer’s guide to loading dock ramps will help you choose the best solution for your facility, starting with an introduction to the four major categories of dock ramps.
+While every dock ramp can help boost warehouse efficiency, there's more than one type, and they're all designed for different purposes.
+This buyer's guide to warehouse dock ramps will help you choose the best solution for your facility, starting with an introduction to the four major categories of dock ramps.

 See all Dock Equipment from BHS, Inc.

-- Stationary Dock Ramps - These ramps are more-or-less permanent additions to your loading dock, where they provide passage between the dock and the ground.
-You might also find them described, accurately, as “dock-to-ground ramps.”
+These ramps are more-or-less permanent additions to your loading dock, where they provide passage between the dock and the ground.
+You might also find them described as "dock to ground ramps," "ground to dock ramps," or simply "ground ramps."

 Explore Dock Ramps from BHS, Inc.

-- Mobile Yard Ramps - Portable dock ramps are fixed with wheels on one end.
-They’re designed to be carried to a trailer or train car via lift truck or tugger.
+Portable yard ramps are fixed with wheels on one end.
+A portable ramp is designed to be carried to a trailer or train car via lift truck or tugger.
 Once in place, they provide direct access to storage containers from ground level.

 Learn about Yard Ramps from BHS, Inc.

-- Modular Loading Dock Platforms - This is a ramp with an integrated work platform at the top.
+This is a ramp with an integrated work platform at the top.
 These free-standing structures are ideal for temporary logistics installations, where they act as miniature loading docks in their own right.
+They may be configured to work with multiple types of trucks, including semi-trailers, delivery vehicles, and vehicles with standard truck beds.

 View Modular Loading Dock Platforms from BHS, Inc.